aidanbae123/ThinkPad-E14-Hackintosh-gen-4-AMD/README.md

 DISCLAIMER: This is a work in progress, so I am not responsible for any damage that may occur to your computer.
 Use at your own risk.
 Also, it is generally recommended to build your own EFI, so use only as a last resort or as a guide.

-* Resources folder is NOT included in EFI.
-Download it [here](https://github.com/acidanthera/OcBinaryData/tree/master/Resources) and add it to your OC folder.
-* Also, the current config.plist does NOT have a serial number.
+* The current config.plist does NOT have a serial number.
 Download @corpnewt's GenSMBIOS to create one [here](https://github.com/corpnewt/GenSMBIOS).

 *** Do NOT include the Tools folder in your EFI folder. ***